daler/dotfiles/README.md

 # Overview and rationale

 This repo captures hard-won settings and tool installations that I have accumulated over time.
-Using the modular setup script, starting from a fresh installation of Ubuntu Linux or MacOS I can have everything I'm used to -- programs and all -- in a few minutes.
+Using the included modular setup script, starting from a fresh installation of Ubuntu Linux or MacOS I can have everything I'm used to -- programs and all -- in a few minutes.

 It doubles as a "batteries included" set of configuration files that can be used by others just starting out.
 It includes:

 - bash config
+- tmux config
-- neovim config
+- vim/neovim config
 - various tool installation commands

-If you don't want "the works", you can select only what is most useful to you
+If you don't want "batteries included", you can select only what is most useful to you because:
-because:

 - the `setup.sh` script is modular
 - this README documents everything